butfirstchai.com

 Variations

-I chose to add the apples without prior cooking because it is one less work.
-Cooking the apples with butter and cinnamon will give an apple pie feeling but adding sliced apples with cinnamon sugar will give the same flavour with added beauty!
+I chose to add the apples without prior cooking because it is one less step.
+Cooking the apples with butter and cinnamon will give an apple pie flavour, but adding sliced apples with cinnamon sugar will give the same flavour with added beauty!

 German pancake with apples in a cast-iron skillet